Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: Master equation for the drive-induced decay and dephasing example

 Because one of the bare filter modes is strongly coupled to the right port, the dissipation in the dressed-mode basis is well captured by a single joint bath channel.
 We therefore write the master equation as

 Here, $\mathcal{H}_d(t)$ is the time-dependent part of the Hamiltonian describing the drive, $\bar{\omega}$ is the average of the two filter mode frequencies $\tilde{\omega}_a$ and $\tilde{\omega}_b$, and $c_a$ and $c_b$ are two real, positive-valued parameters.
-This form of the dissipator can be formally justified by performing partial secular approximations on the Bloch--Redfield equation \cite{Hofer_2017, Trushechkin_2021, Rohan_2026} and it is important to note that $\mathcal{D}[c_a a + c_b b]\neq\mathcal{D}[c_a a] + \mathcal{D}[c_b b]$, where the latter expression ignores interference effects.
+Equivalently, the common dissipator in Eq.~\eqref{eq:tmon_filter_master_eq_dissipator} can be obtained by starting from the physical port-loss channel associated with the port-coupled bare filter coordinate and expressing that channel in the filter normal-mode basis.
+The same common-channel structure can also be justified from the Bloch--Redfield equation using a partial secular approximation~\cite{Hofer_2017, Trushechkin_2021, Rohan_2026}; here the partial secular approximation is used to retain the correlated dissipator in the near-degenerate normal-mode basis, not as the only route to obtaining the coherent sum.
+It is important to note that $\mathcal{D}[c_a a + c_b b]\neq\mathcal{D}[c_a a] + \mathcal{D}[c_b b]$, where the latter expression treats the normal-mode loss channels as independent and therefore ignores interference effects.
 Since the linewidths of the two filter modes $\tilde{\kappa}_a$ and $\tilde{\kappa}_b$ are comparable in magnitude to their detuning $|\tilde{\omega}_a - \tilde{\omega}_b|$, such effects cannot be ignored.
 The choice of signs for $c_a$ and $c_b$ should be understood as relative to the JJ participation ratios $\beta_a$ and $\beta_b$, which we find from the EPR simulation to have opposite signs.
 For two strongly hybridized, near-degenerate filter modes, the normal modes are approximately symmetric and antisymmetric combinations, so their fields at the left and right ends can acquire an approximately $\pi$ relative phase.
 This phase assignment is an approximation motivated by the lumped-element circuit model, whereas in the PVNR approach, the corresponding relative phases are contained directly in the complex port-to-junction susceptibility and do not require an explicit sign choice.
 In the drive-induced decay example, we explicitly compare the difference between the two ways of modeling decoherence (Fig.~\hyperref[fig:two_filter_modes]{\ref*{fig:two_filter_modes}c}).
 By contrast, the PVNR method automatically accounts for this interference through the susceptibility function.
 This provides a convenient way to include such interference effects, especially when extending the analysis to systems with larger filter networks.